How to use TTL on an industrial Arduino based PLC

 IMPORTANT: Make sure that your PLC is powered (12-24Vdc).

-For the following models, we need to configure the switches that we see in the image.
-We need to know that the switches need to be in the OFF position because the On position is not connected.
+For the following models, if we want to use Serial1, we need to configure the switches that we see in the image.
+We need to know that the switches need to be in the OFF position because the ON position is not connected.

 • M-DUINO PLC Arduino 21 I/Os Analog/Digital PLUS